Sharon Pinto, Manager, firstname.lastname@example.org

 In addition to the criteria of independence, the existing IDs of the company are required to abide by the code of conduct prescribed under Schedule IV of the Act.
 Any breach of the code by the directors shall make them ineligible for continuing in the position of ID of the company.

 The re-appointment of an existing director for a second term, in addition with the establishment of their independence shall also be subject to performance evaluation.
 The Act under Section 178 (2) states that the Nomination and Remuneration Committee (‘NRC’) of the company shall formulate a criteria for determining the qualifications, positive attributes, independence for appointment of a director.
 Further the committee shall also establish a criteria for the evaluation of performance of the Board as well as individual directors.
-Thus, on the basis of such performance evaluation and establishment of independence and possession of requisite skills by the director, the NRC shall recommend the appointment or in case of an existing director, re-appointment of the said director to the Board.
+Thus on the basis of such performance evaluation and establishment of independence and possession of requisite skills by the director, the NRC shall recommend the appointment or in case of an existing director, re-appointment of the said director to the Board.

-SEBI under Regulation 17 (10) of the SEBI Regulations have stated that the performance evaluation of the IDs shall be done by the entire Board of Directors where the concerned ID shall not participate in the said discussion.
+SEBI under Regulation 17 (10) of the SEBI Regulations has stated that the performance evaluation of the IDs shall be done by the entire Board of Directors where the concerned ID shall not participate in the said discussion.
 The Board shall consider performance of the director in addition to fulfilment of independence criteria similar to the provisions stipulated under Companies Act, 2013 as discussed above.
 Thus the director proposed to be re-appointed has to satisfy the afore-mentioned dual conditions.

 Process of re-appointment

 Section 149 (10) of the Act has specified the process of reappointment of an ID.
 It states that a director shall be eligible for re-appointment by passing of a special resolution.
-Thus, we may infer that in order to be re-appointed as an ID, a special resolution is required to be passed.
+Thus we may infer that in order to be re-appointed as an ID, a special resolution is required to be passed.
 Regulation 17 (11) of SEBI Regulations provides for stating recommendation of the Board for every for every special item of business in the explanatory statement annexed to the notice.
 As discussed above, Board on the basis of performance evaluation carried out and the recommendation of the NRC shall recommend the re-appointment of the ID.
 Criteria of independence being a pre-requisite for such re-appointment as established herein, the director shall be considered as an additional independent director until approval of shareholders is obtained at the general meeting of the Company.

-Further, SEBI vide its consultation paper on Independent Directors has proposed prior approval of shareholders for appointment and re-appointment of IDs, while stating that the existing procedure entails proposal of candidate by the NRC and appointment/re-appointment by Board which is subsequently approved by shareholders by an ordinary resolution in case of appointment whereas special resolution in case of re-appointment.
+Further, SEBI vide its consultation paper on Independent Directors had proposed prior approval of shareholders for appointment and re-appointment of IDs, while stating that the existing procedure entails proposal of candidate by the NRC and appointment/re-appointment by Board which is subsequently approved by shareholders by an ordinary resolution in case of appointment whereas special resolution in case of re-appointment.
 Accordingly, seeking prior approval of shareholders is not a pre-requisite at present.

 After end of first tenure of the ID, the office of director shall cease.
 Accordingly, Board will approve appointment as additional director till ensuing AGM and propose re-appointment as an ID for second term of upto 5 consecutive years.